Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 4. When prompted to select a file, pick the zip file generated in the previous step
 5. Pipelines and its dependencies are imported to the Synapse Studio.
 Validate the components being imported for any errors
 6. Click "Publish all" and wait for the imported components to be published

+## Importing from Git Repository

+Another way to get import pipeline into the Synape Studio is through Source Control repository like GitHub or Azure DevOps repository.
+Refer to the document on [Source Control](https://docs.microsoft.com/azure/synapse-analytics/cicd/source-control) to learn about Git Integration for Azure Synapse Analytics and how to setup.

 ## Verifying infrastructure resources